scala-js/scala-js/CODINGSTYLE.md

 }.toMap
 ```

-When calling a method declared with an empty pair of parentheses, use `()`, except if the method is Java-defined *and* does not have side-effects.
+When calling a method declared with an empty pair of parentheses, use `()`.
+Not doing so causes (fatal) warnings in Scala 2.13.3+.

 ### Method definition